 Welcome to the Developmental & Learning Sciences specialization in the Department of Educational Psychology at the University of Nebraska-Lincoln!

-Students in DLS attain proficiency in three areas: 1) Social and Emotional Development, 2) Cognition, Learning, and Instruction, and 3) Educational Neuroscience.
+The Developmental a& Learning Sciences (DLS) Program represents the theoretical core of the Department of Educational Psychology.
+Other programs focus on Methodology (QQPM) or preparation for specific professional roles (Counseling Psychology & School Psychology).
+Although virtually all areas of psychological theory and research are potentially relevant to education, the DLS program sees the psychological study of cognition, learning, and development as particularly crucial.
+Students in DLS gain a rich understanding of and conduct research in: cognition, learning and instruction, social and emotional development & well-being, and educational neuroscience.
 Our faculty and students conduct innovative and collaborative research and benefit from many local and university partnerships, including those with school districts, the Center for Brain, Biology, and Behavior, the Nebraska Center for Research on Children, Youth, Families, and Schools, and the Bullying Research Network.

-Developmental & Learning Sciences is flexible and interdisciplinary in that students are able to customize their academic focus and research experiences to fit their educational and career goals.
+Academic pathways in Developmental & Learning Sciences are flexible and interdisciplinary in that students are able to customize their academic focus and research experiences to fit their educational and career goals.
+Students completing their Educational Psychology degree in our program are well-prepared with the theoretical knowledge and qualitative and quantitative research skills to work in any setting that supports learning and development.
 Most graduate students are funded through teaching or research assistantships and later secure positions in university settings, at research and consulting groups, or at state and federal government agencies.

 DLS Courses Support Diversity and Inclusion